-The editorial board of the Vanderbilt Historical Review is compromised of undergraduate students at Vanderbilt University who have a keen interest in history, writing, publishing, and the digital humanities.
-In addition, our graduate student and faculty advisor offers expertise and advice on the content of our journal.
-Interested students are always welcome to join VHR and can email us at email@example.com.
+The editorial board of the Vanderbilt Historical Review is composed of undergraduate students at Vanderbilt University who have a keen interest in history, writing, publishing, and the digital humanities.
+In addition, our graduate student and faculty adviser offer expertise and advice on the content of our journal.
+Interested Vanderbilt undergraduate students of any major are always welcome to join VHR and can email us at email@example.com for more information.

-Winston Du is a sophomore and College Scholar from New York City who is considering a double major in History and Computer Science.
-You will find his article, “Wiedervereinigung oder Anschluss?” in this issue of the Vanderbilt Historical Review.
-He is a proud member of the Vanderbilt Debate Team as well as frequent visitor of the Dean’s Book Club.
+Winston Du is a junior and College Scholar from New York City who is considering a double major in History and Computer Science.
+You will find his article, “Wiedervereinigung oder Anschluss?” in the Summer 2016 issue of the Vanderbilt Historical Review.
+He is a proud member of the Vanderbilt Debate Team.

-Lindsay Grizzard is a junior from Mobile, Alabama, majoring in Political Science, and minoring in Classical Guitar Performance and Women’s and Gender Studies.
-She is co-president of The Vanderbilt Torch and treasurer of Vanderbilt Students for Choice.
-She also writes for the Vanderbilt Political Review.
+Lindsay Grizzard is a senior from Mobile, Alabama, majoring in Political Science, and minoring in Classical Guitar Performance and Women’s and Gender Studies.
+She is the treasurer of Vanderbilt Students for Choice and also writes for the Vanderbilt Political Review.
 In her free time, she enjoys playing the drums in the Spirit of Gold Marching Band and participating in her sorority, Alpha Omicron Pi.

 Graduate Student Advisor

 E. Kyle Romero is a second-year graduate student in U.S. History at Vanderbilt University.
 He studies American transnational history and the history of U.S. immigration policy.
 His current research focuses on private charity groups and American refugee policy in the twentieth century.